nus-oss/cs3281-AY1617S2-website/students/AY1617S2/jamosTay/JamosTay-Resume.md

 ## DSO National Laboratories, Intern (2011 May – 2011 Jun)

-* part of an Advanced Research Project (ARP) spanning a year
+* Part of an Advanced Research Project (ARP) spanning a year
 * Worked with DSO Engineer to implement a programming language sensitive to dimensional units based off C
 * Presented at YDSP Congress and awarded Merit Grade